-As of the writing of this document, the PXISA is defining a mechanism for software clients to reserve backplane trigger lines.
-AXIe 2.0 will presumably extend to require compliance with that specification in order for clients to manage AXIe trigger lines.
+The PXISA has defined a mechanism for software clients to reserve backplane trigger lines.
+AXIe chassis are encouraged to comply with PXI-9 in order for clients to reserve AXIe trigger lines (note that routing is not meaningful for AXIe chassis).